Mild hypoglycemia is strongly associated with increased intensive care unit length of stay

 Significant differences in glycemic control also were noted .
 The median (IQR) number of BG measurements per day ranged from 5.1 (3.6-7.6) (NL-L) to 9.3 (8.0-11.3) (ST).
 Mean BG (median, [IQR]) ranged from 117.9 (107.0-137.0) (NL-S) to 146.3 (128.1-164.6) (GL-C) and coefficient of variation (CV, %) (median [IQR]) from 21.0 (14.8-28.5) (ST) to 31.8 (23.8-40.8) (NL-S).
 Finally, the percentage of patients who experienced at least one episode of hypoglycemia (BG < 70 mg/dL) ranged from 17.8% (GL-C) to 64.9% (NL-S)

-Multivariate analysis of factors independently associated with prolonged ICU LOS
+Multivariate analysis of factors associated with ICU LOS

 Although emerging literature has documented the strong association between hypoglycemia during acute and critical illness and an increased risk of mortality [9, 11–18], this is the first investigation that has focused explicitly on the association of hypoglycemia with ICU LOS, the predominant driver of resource utilization in this population.
 The salient finding of this investigation is that patients sustaining even a single episode of BG < 70 mg/dL during ICU stay incurred substantially greater LOS than did those without an episode of hypoglycemia: 1.8 (1.0-3.3) vs. 3.0 (1.5-6.7) days (p < 0.0001).
 This observation was independent of survivor status or severity of illness, as reflected by admission APACHE II score.
 The relationship between ICU LOS and hypoglycemia was remarkably consistent in these three separate cohorts of patients.
 Finally, there was a dose response relationship between hypoglycemia and resource utilization: the number of discrete episodes of hypoglycemia was directly and positively correlated with ICU LOS.